beercss/beercss/README.md

 - 🎯 Highly focused on DX.
 - 🚫 No build steps, configurations or dependencies.
 - ✨ Build modern interfaces without any custom CSS.
-- ✅ 100% valid HTML markup
+- ✅ Follow the web standards
 - 💯 Google Lighthouse friendly

 # A lightweight beer